AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ```
 ## Installation

-For the installation first we need to create the ConfigMap in the k8s cluster, but I include de config map in the template folder in the Helm chart, so nothing to apply because Helm will apply it. you can see the `postgres-pod-config.yaml` in the image below.
+For the installation first we need to create the config map in the k8s cluster, but I include the config map in the template folder in the Helm chart, so nothing to apply because Helm will apply it. you can see the `postgres-pod-config.yaml` in the image below.

 <img src="./images/helm-chart.png"
      alt="Postgres operator Helm chart"